Level sets of depth measures in abstract spaces: Introduction

-The second goal is to tackle the problem of how to order two random elements of general metric spaces, based on the notion of \textit{spread out} introduced in \citep{liu1999}, and on the notion of \textit{dispersive order}.
-This problem has been widely studied in the literature, beginning with \citep{lehmann1955}, see \citep{shaked2007} for a survey.
-A wide range of applications can be found in the literature, for instance in finance (see \citep{levy2001, ogryczak1999}), in agriculture (see \citep{rajan2017}), in economics (see \citep{atkinson1987, montes2014}), just to mention a few.

-There are some extensions of the notion of dispersive order to the multivariate case, see for instance \citep{giovagnoli1995, fernandez2003, belzunce2008, xie2010some}.
-They have recently been considered in general metric spaces, see \citep{salamanca2020}.
-In \citep{romanazzi2009}, a notion of multivariate dispersiveness is introduced, by means of the calculation of the volume of the level sets of Liu's and Tukey's depths.

-This paper is organized as follows: Section \ref{notation} introduces the notation, some previous definitions, and states two important theorems that will be used to prove our main results.
+This paper is organized as follows.
+Section \ref{notation} introduces the notation, some previous definitions, and states two important results given in Theorems \ref{molch} and \ref{tmcu2006} that will be used to prove our main results.
 The almost surely (a.s.) uniform consistency of $ \widehat{\textrm{LD}}_n$ is stated in Section \ref{cons}, while its asymptotic distribution is formulated in Section \ref{asymptotic}.
 The a.s. consistency in Hausdorff and measure distance, for the empirical level sets $\{\widehat{\textrm{LD}}_n\geq \lambda\}$, as well as the a.s. consistency of its boundary, is stated in Section \ref{levsec}.
-The notions of spread out and dispersive order on general metric spaces are studied in Section \ref{dispord}.
-Lastly, in Section \ref{realdata} we present first a simulation study, and then tackle the study of two real datasets, the vectocardiogram dataset (see subsection \ref{vectcard}) and the influenza dataset (see subsection \ref{influ}).
+Lastly, in Section \ref{realdata} we tackle the study of two interesting real datasets, the vectocardiogram dataset (see subsection \ref{vectcard}) and the influenza dataset (see subsection \ref{influ}).
 All proofs are given in the Appendix.